WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 - Display Blanking has been added.
 To BLANK the Display, touch the very Upper Right Hand Corner of the Display.

 To turn the Display back On, touch anywhere on the screen.
-This reduces the current draw by about 100 MADC.
+This reduces the current draw by about 100 mA DC.

 ---------------------------------------------------------------------------------------------------------------------------------
    ![Touchscreen Blanking](https://github.com/user-attachments/assets/5200658a-2ce7-4d6f-93e6-4fd22537c68c)